AbigailLiu/GitHubProjectImpact/README.md

 To Contribute, following these steps:

-step 1: Set up a working copy on your computer
+Step 1: Set up a working copy on your computer

      1.1 Go to our project (https://github.com/ShuangLiuTJU/GitHubProjectImpact), click the Fork button on the right top corner.
 This will create a copy of the repository in your own GitHub account and you'll see a note saying "forked from ShuangLiuTJU/GitHubProjectImpact" beneath your copy.